ecmwf/metview-python/docs/api/icon/odb_visualiser.rst

     :param odb_binning: Specifies the :func:`binning` to create gridded data out of scattered data when the ``odb_plot_type`` is "xy_binning".
     :type odb_binning: :class:`Request`

-    :param fail_on_empty_output: Controls the behaviour when the resulting :class:`ODB` is empty.
+    :param fail_on_empty_output: Controls the behaviour when the resulting :class:`Odb` is empty.
 If it is set to "no" :func:`odb_visualiser` will return None, while if the value is "yes" the Python script running :func:`odb_visualiser` will abort.
     :type fail_on_empty_output: {"yes", "no"}, default: "yes"

     :rtype: :class:`Request`